 After the UNIFLOW-200 has been wired for power and external devices, it may be activated by energizing the external power supply.
-When power is applied, the unit displays the
+When power is applied, the unit displays the message Load in progress...
+Please be patient.

 After about 1 minute the operating system of the unit starts testing the internal parameters and displays messages indicating whether the parameters pass or fail the test.
 If some of the parameters are missed or damaged the default parameters are activated.